 - Achalasia: A disease making it so the esophagus can’t move food to the stomach properly

-- Tylosis: Patients with this rare, inherited disorder, which causes excess skin growth on feet and hands, almost always develop esophageal cancer
+- Tylosis: A rare, inherited disorder, which causes excess skin growth on feet and hands, almost always develop esophageal cancer

 - Plummer-Vinson Syndrome (Esophageal Webs): Flaps of tissue over the esophagus, making swallowing difficult

-- Injury to the Esophagus: Ingesting lye or other substances, even very hot liquids, can damage cells and cause scar tissue and may turn into cancer years later
+- Injury to the Esophagus: Ingesting lye or other substances, even very hot liquids, can damage cells and cause scar tissue that may turn into cancer years later

-- History of Certain Other Cancers: People with lung cancer, mouth cancer and throat cancer
+- History of Certain Other Cancers: People with squamous cell cancers related to tobacco use, or head and neck cancer

 - Human Papillomavirus (HPV): Some types of HPV have been linked to throat, anal and cervical cancers